Learning how to effectively serve your first-responders and your community.

 Sioux City, IA PD

-“The course is very practical and applicable.
-I’ve been a Chaplain for 3 ½ years and came away with new ideas and ways to improve our support to our officers.”
+“The course was very practical and applicable.
+I have been a Chaplain for three and a half years and came away with new ideas and ways to improve our support to our officers.”

 Highland Baptist Church

-The Chaplain Boot Camp equips pastors and licensed ministers to support professional protectors and their families in relevant ways.
+The Public Safety Chaplain Boot Camp equips pastors and licensed ministers to support professional protectors and their families in relevant ways.
 It also gives insight into how chaplains can partner with responders to serve and comfort the community.
-Attendees will receive an introduction into the perspective of law enforcers and emergency professionals.
+Attendees will receive an introduction into the perspective of law enforcers, firefighters, and emergency services professionals.

 The program offers a balance of instruction and practical exercises.
 We’ll work through real-life scenarios together to prepare for real-time incidents in the field.